AndrewSchastlivcev/sparkybit-website-netlifycms/src/pages/blog/blog-2020-03-25-preparation-for-sales-cloud-consultant-certification.md

 Without custom starship-building, our beloved Queues do not allow us to evaluate the agent’s workload, not to disturb him over trifles like personal clicks on changing ownership, but in Omni-Chanel this hyperdrive was laid down initially + see [Omni-Chanel routing models.](https://help.salesforce.com/articleView?id=service_presence_routing_options.htm&type=5)

-5. **After implementation and configuration of chat for customer community, employee users can’t see chat button in footer of Service console:**
+**4. After implementation and configuration of chat for customer community, employee users can’t see chat button in footer of Service console:**

 * add permission set for visibility of chat accept button and assign it to employee users;
 * add permission set for chat using and assign it to employee users;